-Sipps can provide a cheap, flexible and straightforward way to save for your retirement.
-Some people don't want a pension company deciding how their pension savings are invested - they want to control where their money goes and how it grows.
-This is where self-invested personal pensions come in.
+Some people don't want a pension company deciding how their savings are invested - they want to control where their money goes and how it grows.
+This is where self-invested personal pensions (Sipps) come in.

 A Sipp is basically a do-it-yourself pension.
-You'll be taking on responsibility for building and managing your own investments, so you'll need to have the time and confidence to do this.
-The pension ‘wrapper’ will hold your investments until retirement, at which point it can be turned into income.
+You'll be taking on responsibility for choosing and managing your own investments, so you'll need to have the time and confidence to do this.

 Fees: Can be flat or a percentage of the amount invested.
 Some full Sipps have an initial set-up fee, an annual management charge (usually 1% for a £50,000 pot) and trading charges.
 Many providers will also ask for a minimum contribution per month.

-DIY Sipps are offered by investment platforms and are more suitable for people with smaller pension savings to invest.
+DIY Sipps are offered by investment platforms and are more suitable for people with smaller pension pots.
 They are normally ‘execution-only’, which means you take no advice from the firm.
 This makes the charges lower.
-Typically you'll pay up to £10-£15 for online trades.

 Fees: You can pay a fixed admin charge or a % platform fee, of a combination of both.
 There are also usually dealing costs for buying and selling shares.
 See our full analysis of fees and charges below.